OakLabsInc/oak/readme.md

 Set the desktop focus to this window

 ### `proceed([url])`
-If `waitForUrl` was set `true`, you will need to execute this in order to continue with the reload.
+If `waitForUrl` was set `true`, you will need to execute this in order to continue with a reload.
 * `url`: String - Optional new URL to load, instead of the previous set URL.
 This will not overwrite options.

 ### `on(event, callback)`